Schedule of Charges

 Kansas State University is exempt from federal and state income tax as a integral part of the State of Kansas.
 However, revenue generating activities not directly related to Kansas State University's exempt purposes of research, instruction and public services may be subject to federal unrelated business income tax (UBIT.)
 Congress imposed UBIT on exempt organizations on the same basis as nonexempt organizations with which they compete.
 When a revenue generating activity is a trade or business, regularly carried on, and is not related to the University's mission, it may result in UBIT.

 Schedule of Charges activities are reviewed to determine whether they will be included in the University's UBIT reporting.
 UBIT determinations are very dependent on the facts and circumstances of each activity.
 If an activity is deemed to be subject ot UBIT, the department will be notified.
 The department will need to provide revenue and expense documentation on an annual basis to the Division of Financial Services for completion of the University's UBIT Internal Revenue Service (IRS) tax return.
 In addition, the department will need to provide a FIS account that can be charged if it is determined UBIT taxes are owed to the IRS.

 1. Have you followed the Board of Regents' Policy on Sales of Products and Services?
 Please refer to PPM Chapter 6080.

 2. Is the product or service an integral part of the University's mission?

 3. Do you have procedures in place to ensure a breakeven pricing schedule?

 4. Have you ensured that state funds will not be needed to subsidize this activity?

-If you have any questions on the procedures for Schedule of Charges, please contact the KSU Division of Financial Services, Financial Reporting and Asset Management, (785) 532-3807.
+If you have any questions on the procedures for Schedule of Charges, please contact the KSU Division of Financial Services, Financial Reporting, (785) 532-3807.